JoSmith17/collab-3/README.md

 ## Tasks

+Slack your partner.
+You should both create an array of numbers in a javascript file.
+Write a function that finds the sum of the array.
+	- Added numbers.js
-Added array of numbers and sum function.
+    - Added array of numbers and sum function.

+Slack your partner.
+You should both create a new HTML file.
+Link to it from index.html
+    - added colors.html